lithops-cloud/lithops/runtime/README.md

     For example, you can update an already created runtime based on the Docker image `jsampe/pw-mpl-nltk:3.5` by:

+       $ pywren-runtime update jsampe/pywren-conda:3.5

+    Alternatively, you can update all the deployed runtimes at a time by:

-       $ pywren-runtime update jsampe/pw-mpl-nltk:3.5
+       $ pywren-runtime update all

+2. **Delete a runtime**

     You can also delete existing runtimes in your namespace.

-4. **Delete an existing runtime**

     You can delete default runtime by: